therealadityashankar/hey-buddy/README.md

 const options = {
     record: true, // disable when not needed to save memory
     modelPath: ["/models/my-model.onnx", "/models/my-other-model.onnx"], // Also accepts single strings
-    // workletUrl: /path/to/my/website/hey-buddy-worklet.js // Only needed if not at the same path as the library code };
+};

 const heyBuddy = new HeyBuddy(options);